‘So what’s the ultimate purpose of The Tennis Book?‘

 Its an ongoing project, for which the potential is limitless.

 Nah.
-Already been down that myopic cul de sac, and the main lesson I learned is that tennis can be enjoyed by all, whereas ‘champion’ material is rarer than jackpot lottery tickets.
+Already been down that myopic cul de sac, and the best lesson I learned is that tennis can be enjoyed by all, whereas ‘champion’ material is rarer than jackpot lottery tickets.

 ‘Would now be a good time to tell readers you’ve developed a habit of talking to yourself?’